High-resolution two-dimensional electronic spectroscopy reveals homogeneous line profiles in isolated nanoparticles: Introduction

+Insight into system-bath interactions, e.g. the coupling to the bath modes, the co-existence and configuration of different binding sites and their dynamic rearrangement are generally gained from the absorption line profiles\,\cite{friedrich_photochemical_1984}.
+Thereby, the key challenge is the extraction of the homogeneous line profile from the inhomogeneously broadened ensemble response.
+However, most methods for homogeneous linewidth retrieval\,\cite{friedrich_photochemical_1984} are not compatible with the low particle densities of gas-phase cluster samples.
+Hole burning, as an exception, has been applied to doped He nanodroplets, however did not resolve the homogeneous linewidth\,\cite{hartmann_hole-burning_2001}.
+This technique faces the difficulty of adapting the laser parameters to the time and frequency scales of the target system, reducing the approach mainly to photochemical hole burning where photoreactive chromophores are probed on quasi infinite time scales\,\cite{friedrich_photochemical_1984}.
+These challenges may explain why in heterogeneous cluster samples the homogeneous linewidth has not been determined, so far.

+Recently, two-dimensional electronic spectroscopy (2DES) has been established, which is an ultrafast nonlinear spectroscopy technique enabling the disentanglement of homogeneous and inhomogeneous broadenings while automatically adapting to the time-frequency scale of the probed ensemble\,\cite{jonas_two-dimensional_2003}.
+2DES and 2D infrared spectroscopy\,\cite{hochstrasser_two-dimensional_2007} have proven as very useful in condensed-phase systems to extract line shape information where other methods are not applicable or do not provide the required time-frequency resolution\,\cite{cowan_ultrafast_2005, moca_two-dimensional_2015, ryu_relations_2021, liu_toward_2021, aeschlimann_coherent_2011}.
+Due to technical challenges, the method's potential in gas phase experiments is hardly explored\,\cite{bruder_coherent_2018,roeding_coherent_2018, bruder_coherent_2019}.

-Applying the method to cluster-isolated chromophores in the gas phase, enables us to resolve the homogeneous absorption profile of the system, which gives insight into the molecule-surface binding configurations with unprecedented resolution, far beyond the accuracy and resolution of current density functional theory approaches.
-This offers a new perspective for resolving the role of local configurations in photo-chemical reactions and elucidating molecular dynamics in tailored nano-environments or at functional interfaces.
+Here, we apply the method to a cluster-isolated chromophore in the gas phase, which enables us to resolve the homogeneous absorption profile of the system.
+As chromophore we chose free-base phthalocyanine (H$_2$Pc), which belongs to a class of aromatic molecules of high relevance in optoelectronics, nonlinear opical materials and photobiology\cite{claessens_phthalocyanines:_2008, mckeown_phthalocyanine_1998, sorokin_phthalocyanine_2013, hoppe_organic_2004, amerongen_photosynthetic_2000}.
+Our results provide insight into the molecule-surface binding configurations with a resolution far beyond the accuracy and resolution of current density functional theory approaches.
+This offers a new perspective for resolving the role of local configurations in photo-chemical reactions and opens a route for ultrafast multidimensional spectroscopy studies of isolated molecular systems with unprecedented spectral resolution.